matthewww/aws-summit-cli/README.md

 Arrow-key select an event from the live list; sessions are written to `data/<event-slug>/sessions.jsonl`.
 Loops back to the picker after each fetch.

-## How it works

-- `events.py` — pages AWS's summit-listing API
-  (`events-cards-interactive-summits-cards-interactive-events-summits-hub`)
-  to build the picker list.
-- `aws_agenda.py` — for the chosen event, scrapes its agenda page for the event-specific `directoryId` AWS embeds in the HTML (there's no shared/stable agenda directory across events), then pages `/api/dirs/items/search` against it.

-Some events render their agenda widget fully client-side with nothing embedded server-side to scrape — those are reported as "undiscoverable" rather than silently treated as having no sessions.

-## Appendix: based on my interests, these are my current picks
+## These are my current picks (to be updated tonight 17/8)

-Same lens as last year's [2025 picks](https://github.com/matthewww/aws-summit-sessions-jnb-2025) — architecture, ML/GenAI depth over intro-level, customer-led case studies, "at scale" over theory — applied to the 2026 Johannesburg agenda.
+Same lens as last year's [2025 picks](https://github.com/matthewww/aws-summit-sessions-jnb-2025) — architecture, ML/GenAI depth over intro-level, customer-led case studies, "at scale" over theory

 **GenAI / ML depth**
 - *Building Multi-Tenant RAG and MCP Servers* (ARC301, Chalk talk, 13:30) —